parallaxsecond/parsec-book/src/parsec_client/operations/psa_asymmetric_decrypt.md

 - `PsaErrorNotPermitted`: The key does not have the `decrypt` flag, or it does not permit the requested algorithm.
+- `PsaErrorInvalidPadding`: The decrypted padding is incorrect.
+See Warning below.

 ## Description

 This function will decrypt a short message with the private key of the provided key pair.

+**WARNING:** In some protocols, when decrypting data, it is essential that the behavior of the application does not depend on whether the padding is correct, down to precise timing.
+If the application must perform a decryption of unauthenticated data, the application writer must take care not to reveal whether the padding is invalid.

 ## Contract